 Following the successful defense of the prospectus, the student may apply for admission to candidacy.
 To do so, the student submits the Application for Admission to Candidacy for the Degree of Doctor of Philosophy form to the Dissertation Committee Chair, to obtain signatures from the Chair and Dissertation Committee members.
 The cover page and Part I (Qualifying Examination Committee Report) of this form are completed at this time.
-Once properly signed, a copy of the application should be given to the Manager of Graduate Programs and Enrollment Services and the original application should be returned to Graduate School-Newark, Dean's

-Office.
-The candidate must continue to register for dissertation research or matriculation continued in order to maintain status as a candidate.
+Once properly signed, a copy of the application should be given to the Manager of Graduate Programs and Enrollment Services and the original application should be returned to Graduate School-Newark, Dean's Office.
+The candidate must continue to register for dissertation research (and/or matriculation continued, dependent on the GSN requirements of the section of matriculation continued) in order to maintain status as a candidate.